The Dark

 Written by May/Musker/Lamers

-Appears on: US Too Much Love Will Kill You matering error promo CD
+US Too Much Love Will Kill You withdrawn promo CD

-This is a rare mastering error that appeared on the first run of Too Much Love Will Kill You CD singles in the US.
-In what was supposed to be the Guitar Version on the CD was actually the Guitar Version minus the guitar.
+This is a rare error that appeared on the first run of Too Much Love Will Kill You promo CD singles in the US.
+In what was supposed to be the Guitar Version on the CD, it was actually the Guitar Version minus the guitar.
 This actually turns out to be a nice mistake and results in a proper piano version.

 Written by May/Musker/Lamers

-Too Much Love Will Kill You ("Bell-boy" Extended Version) 4:55
+Too Much Love Will Kill You (The Bell-Boy Demo Tape - Every Time Version) 1:38

 Written by May/Musker/Lamers